MisterWest11/CloudComputing/Microsoft Azure: Describe Azure Management & Governance.md

 Overall, Azure costs are influenced by a combination of factors, including usage patterns, resource choices, geographic location, and subscription type.
 Effective cost management requires careful planning and monitoring.

+# Compare the Pricing and Total Cost of Ownership calculators

+These are calculators help you understand potential Azure expenses.
+Both calculators are accessible from the internet and they allow you to build out a configuration.
+However they both serve different purposes.

+**Pricing Calculator**

+This calculator is a tool that helps you calculate an estimate cost of using Azure services.
+You can input different resources like virtual machine, storage, and networking to get an approximate price.
+You can even account for different storage options like storage type, access tier and redundancy.

+**TCO calculator**

+This calculator is designed to help you compare the costs for running an on-premises infrastructure compared to an Azure Cloud infrastructure.
+With the TCO calculator, you enter your current infrastructure configuration, including servers, databases, storage and outbound network traffic.
+The TCO compares the anticipated costs for your current environment with an Azure environment supporting the same infrastructure requirements.

+By inputting details about your current setup, such as servers, databases, and network traffic, the calculator estimates the total cost of ownership (TCO) for both options.
+It considers factors like hardware, software, power, labor, and Azure service pricing to provide a side-by-side comparison.
+This tool assists in making informed decisions about whether migrating to Azure is financially beneficial for your organization.